What’s that sound?

 Lightroom Workflow and Data Management – Then & Now

 It wasn’t that long ago when Lightroom, or even digital itself, didn’t exist.
 Those of us that were around before digital sent our film out for processing.
 Some even did their own in-house printing.

 Regardless if you sent it out or did your own development, there was a workflow to process and stay organized.
 I’d argue, that back then, it was more important than today.

 We didn’t have the luxury of “seeing” all our images on a screen in 1 folder or more.
 All my negatives (and slides) were stored in “filing cabinets.”
 If a client called (two years after the session) or if Grandma wanted a print, I’d have to locate that negative among 10’s of thousands of others…

 I’d better have a spreadsheet telling me which “cabinet” it was in!

-That’s not to say having a workflow or being organized is not important today.
+That’s not to say having a workflow or being organized is not essential today.
 It is indeed.
-However, we’ve upgraded from filing cabinets to folders on our computer.
+Since then, we’ve upgraded from filing cabinets to folders on our computer.

 Once you have your “digital” workflow in place, finding 1 photo among 100’s of thousands can be done in seconds!

 A workflow is more than just being organized and finding files.
 It’s about the entire process: from importing to organizing, editing, exporting, etc..

 In this day-and-age, most photographers do their own editing.
 The ability to achieve our creative vision, and do it ourselves, is so much easier than it was back in the day.
 With a workflow, you can streamline the process and be more productive.